rachel-holton-burnett/120-work/hw-2/readme.md

 4. There isn't anything in particular that I want to discuss further for this week.

-5. I did not see any issues from my fellow classmates that I would be able to help with.
+5. I did not see any issues from my fellow classmates that I would be able to help with.=

+![Image of my editor](Capture.PNG)

 I wasn't sure how to add the rest of the criteria within my report so here is some useless information that I made so I can practice using markup.

-![Image of my editor](Capture.PNG)

 These are my most frequented websites:
 - [Amazon](http://www.amazon.com)